 - Access the ArcGIS GeoEvent Gallery to obtain additional connectors.

 - Explore the Partner Gallery, where Esri Partners are contributing connectors for ingesting their streaming data or sending to specific output formats.

 - Have a connector you’d like to share?
-Join the User Community Gallery and make your connectors available to the rest of the GeoEvent Processor user community.
+Join the User Community Gallery and make your connectors available to the rest of the GeoEvent Extension user community.
 We definitely look forward to seeing what you create!

 - Learn how you can extend GeoEvent Extension using the GeoEvent Extension SDK to modify existing or create your own custom connectors.

 - And last but not least, do you have enhancement ideas for GeoEvent Extension?
 Please contribute those to the ArcGIS Server product category on ArcGIS Ideas and tag your ideas with GeoEvent Extension.